aneeshansari/test/README.md

-# 🚨 One Idiot Copied My Video on his YouTube channel Without My Permission
+# 🚨 One Fu***ng Idiot Copied My Video on his YouTube channel Without My Permission

 # if you are here by seeing his youtube channel beaware ........

 # He is running fake training institute / dont pay him any money

+## copying others training videos on his youtube channel...........................

 Hi everyone,